(Scriptures quoted from New King James Version, unless noted otherwise; first published January, 2022)

 It is apparent then that, besides her commercial power, the Harlot possesses a great deal of military strength, which she uses to destroy great numbers of those who try to resist her control.
 This combination of military-political and economic-commercial power has characterized all the empires of history and is true of this Great Harlot empire as well.
 In that respect this worldly system, in spite of her veneer of Christianity, is no better than the “beasts” (the tyrannical, political-military empires) that have come and gone throughout history.

-It should come as no surprise then to read in these Revelation chapters how this future society gets thoroughly crushed under the heavy hand of God’s judgments; and then right after the judgment scenes in chapters 17-18, to read about the contrasting scenes of the “marriage supper of the Lamb” in Heaven and His “wife”, the true Bride of Christ, rewarded for her faithfulness and dedication to her Husband and to all that is true, right, and loving.
+Thankfully, right after chapters 17-18 about the Harlot’s destruction, we get a glimpse of contrasting scenes in Heaven: the “marriage supper of the Lamb”, whose “wife”, the true Bride of Christ, is rewarded for her faithfulness and dedication to her Husband and to all that is true, right, and loving.
 (19:7-9)

 What we have then in these Revelation chapters (14, 17-19, 21-22) is a symbolic portrayal of two women: 1) The Bride: God’s people and their (future) dwelling place 2) The Harlot: the world’s people and their current dwelling place – a counterfeit utopia, manufactured and presided over by the forces of spiritual Darkness.